Bikeman868/UrlRewrite.Net/README.md

 If you don't want to attach a debugger, you can capture the execution trace by implementing the `ILog` interface, and passing your implementation to the `Initialize()` method.

-This is an example of what the execution trace looks like:
+This is an example of what the built-in execution trace looks like:
 ```
     Rewrite:    0.0mS rewriting  /rewritethree.aspx
     Rewrite:    3.6mS   list of 7 rules 'Testing'